karthik/ddd/04-data-documenting-packaging.md

 ## Table Schema

 [Table Schema](https://frictionlessdata.io/specs/table-schema/) contains fields such as path, and a schema, which has the subfields name and type, for each variable, and also provides information for licensing and other features like line breaks and delimiters.
+It is built on JSON (JavaScript Object Notation), a lightweight, human-friendly, machine readable data-interchange format.
+It is built on two structures: (1) name/value pairs, and (2) an ordered list. [@https://www.json.org].
 Table schema is baked into formats such as  [csvy](http://csvy.org/), an extended csv format, which has additional front matter in a YAML format using Table Schema.

-## EML

-The Ecological Metadata Language (EML) [@EML-about] is:

-> ...an open source, community oriented project dedicated to providing a high-quality metadata specification for describing data relevant to the ecological discipline.
-EML provides a very highly structured approach to documenting data.

-EML provides ways to describe the heterogenous data common in ecology, which range from the gene level to the biosphere level [@Jones2006].
-The EML standard has a [documented standard](https://knb.ecoinformatics.org/#external//emlparser/docs/index.html)
-), available on its website, and is widely used in ecology.
-There is an R package to interface into the EML package, called [`EML`](https://github.com/ropensci/EML), which allows for reading and creating EML files.
-Creating an EML document is time consuming, but the format is robust, so EML lives at the top right quadrant of DARECO.

-* Look at Ellis + Leek paper on metadata

-## JSON

-JavaScript Object Notation (JSON) is a lightweight, human-friendly, machine readable data-interchange format.
-It is built on two structures: (1) name/value pairs, and (2) an ordered list. [@https://www.json.org]
+## Tooling for packaging data

 ## Data package specification